KentenRoth/100DaysOfCode/README.md

 Today I was going to get the site I was working on mobile friendly, but I decided that I wanted to get some of my assets, and things ready to get my portfolio built.
 I got most of the stuff needed to get everything ready.
 I am starting to get excited about getting my portfolio built again.
 I got my color pallet figured out and my design setup.
 I have not decided if I will do it in basic HTML or if it will be built in React.
 I am leaning towards doing it in basic HTML over React, but I could change my mind before I start building.

 ---

+Day 51

+I wanted to get some coding in, but ended up spending the night playing with my daughter and doing the family stuff.

+---